-While most tree-planting ceremonies take place at outdoor weddings, it’s also possible to conduct them indoors.
+While most tree-planting ceremonies occur at outdoor weddings, it’s also possible to conduct them indoors.

-It doesn’t have to be a tree if you’re doing it indoors; it could be a shrub or a potted plant, for example.
+It doesn’t have to be a tree if you’re doing it indoors; it could be a shrub or a potted plant.

 Choosing which tree to use in the ritual is down to personal choice, but it’s interesting to look up the meaning of the tree you’ve picked.

-Like many of the Symbolic Rituals, Tree planting also allows you to include family or friends.
+Like many Symbolic Rituals, Tree planting also allows you to include family or friends.